CSCI-5619-Fall-2020/Assignment-7/README.md

 **Due: Friday, December 11, 10:00pm CDT**

-The purpose of this assignment is to X.
+The purpose of this assignment is to gain experience in designing and implementing graphical user interfaces for virtual reality.

 ## Submission Information